struct/Nerve/README.markdown

-# Nerve is a cross platform (Win32, Linux, OSX) dynamic tracing tool
+# Nerve is a simple cross platform (Win32, Linux, OSX) x86 hit tracer

 ## What is it?